katelynautumn28/ddd-research-guide/content/2-lesson.md

 Divestment, also known as divestiture, refers to when a business sells off some assets (e.g. stocks, property, subsidiaries) to achieve some financial, ethical, or political goal.
 To divest from a business or class of businesses (e.g. energy companies that utilize fossil fuels) means to end financial and business relationships with them so neither party may continue to benefit financially from the other.

 A divestment campaign involves coordinated efforts by people who oppose an institution’s investments or business ties to particular types of companies, usually for political or ethical reasons.
-Divestment campaigns in higher education have typically....
+Divestment campaigns in higher education have typically been driven by student organizers and activists who plan coordinated actions on campuses to place pressure on administrators to cut financial ties countries or businesses which contribute to mass death, violence, social injustice, and/or environmental destruction.

 Here are some materials that document the response of Barnard administration to divestment campaigns: